umbraco/UmbracoDocs/Tutorials/Editors-Manual/Getting-Started-With-Umbraco/Editing-Existing-Content/index-v9.md

 3. Edit the contents of the page.
 4. Click **Save** to save the edits without publishing it.
 5. Click **Save and preview** to preview the changes.
 6. Click **Save and publish** to publish the changes.
-For more information, see the [Save and publish](../Creating-Saving-and-Publishing-Content/index-v9.md#saving-and-publishing-pages) article.
+For more information, see the [Save and Publishing Pages](../Creating-Saving-and-Publishing-Content/index-v9.md#saving-and-publishing-pages) article.

 ## View Page Layout